Click here for the PAST COVID-19 emerging and re-emerging waves Virtual conference IN 2021 Background…

 Data transformation and coding for integrity

 The importance of data integrity is also obvious when creating relationships between dissimilar data elements before being stored in a database.
 These make retrieval easy and certain without data loss or compromise.
-The concept of data integrity ensures that the data being transformed and transferred from one stage of data management to another is accurate and stringently free of error so that when the information is stored in the database, its value and reliability is inferred regardless of the duration for which it is stored or the frequency of access.
+Special Journal of Public Health, Nutrition, and Dietetics ensures that the data is transformed and transferred from one stage of data management to another is accurate and stringently free of error so that when the information is stored in the database, its value and reliability are inferred regardless of the duration for which it is stored or the frequency of access.

 Data integrity and safety concerns

 Data integrity also encompasses safety concern measures that publishers take to protect data from misuse, piracy, and adulteration.
-Data integrity is preserved when publishers take time to decide which data is available to who and which data is not available or accessible to who.
+Special Journal of Public Health, Nutrition, and Dietetics ensures that data is preserved when publishers take time to decide which data is available to stakeholders and which data is not available or accessible to who.
 Therefore any technology that will help preserve the security of data to achieve the ultimate good the technology was designed for would be a step in a positive direction.

-This is very serious because success in hacking or breaking into a database without authorization may lead to data misuse and this can affect any organization negatively to the extent of threatening the existence of such an organization.
-The end-goal of data security is to protect your data from external or internal breaches.
+This is very serious because success in hacking or breaking into a database without authorization may lead to data misuse and this can affect any organization negatively to the extent of threatening the existence of an organization.
+The end goal of data security is to protect your data from external or internal breaches.

 Data integrity and quality concepts